ballerina-attic/module-consul/consul/Package.md

 # Package Overview

-The Consul connector allows you to register services and checks, create and read keys, list the details of the services, list the details of checks in a given state, etc.
+The Consul connector allows you to register services and checks, create and read keys, list the details of the services, list the details of checks in a given state such as passing, warning, or critical etc.

 **Service Operations**